Last update October 21

 - Short term overnight stays in hotels, cabins, and campsites (both serviced and unserviced tent sites) are available.

-- Toilets in the campground is available as of June 19th but the showers inside the comfort station are closed.
+- Toilets in the campground are open but the showers inside the comfort station are closed.
+Some outdoor showers are open.

 - If you make a reservation and we have to cancel it because of government restrictions, we will give you a full refund.
 If you cancel the reservation then our normal cancellation policy still applies.

-- Gatherings are restricted to 10 people or less.
+- Gatherings are restricted to 10 people or less indoors and.
+25 people or less outdoors.

 - Physical distancing of at least 2 metres is required.